MoldyMacaroniX/gd-website/src/info-pages/citing-sources.md

 While citing your sources is not mandatory (except for specific circumstances), doing so has some benefits.

 * If a fact you use is wrong, you will be less at blame.
 There are lots of common misconceptions around the community.
-Did you know that one of the facts used as examples above is wrong?
+Did you know that some of the facts used as examples above are wrong?
 * It can provide extra context to the reader.
 * The article will generally be considered of a higher quality, which might increase its chances at being published or featured.